 Please share this report with those who may not have received this notice directly (for example, people in apartments, nursing homes, and businesses).
-You can do this by posting this notice in a public place or distributing copies by hand and mail.
-To receive a printed copy of this report, please call (561) 740-4600.
+You can do this by posting this notice in a public place or distributing copies by hand or mail.
+To receive a printed copy of this report, please email WUDPR@pbcwater.com or call (561) 740-4600.